-Aneri's Lesotho, African Library Project
+Aneri's African Library Project for Lesotho

 We are working with the African Library Project to provide books to eager readers in Africa who have very few books.
 Please help us by collecting and delivering gently used books or by raising money to help pay for shipping to Africa.
 It takes only 1000 books and $500 (plus a little elbow grease!) to start a single library and make a huge difference in children’s lives.

 This book drive is organized by ...

 We want to start a library in Africa because...

 Hi!
 My name is Aneri.
 Ever since I was a little girl, books have been a source of companionship for me.
 Books are basically the only thing that keeps me from growing utterly bored in my free time.

 My recent realization of how kids in Africa are deprived of basic means and need of education is rather dramatic.
 I say that because it is based on the movie that I recently watched on Netflix.
 The movie, "The Boy Who Harnessed the Wind," is not the typical happy go lucky storyline.
 But rather it was a movie based on the true events.
 It was about a boy who had to build a windmill to help his village grow again.
 The movie ties back to the problem of education and having limited access to much needed resources like. fewer books.
 The boy had to go through so much trouble to find the resources he needed to build his windmill.
 He could not even access his school’s library because he did not go to school.
 The boy had to jump through so many hoops to get hold of one book that could help him build the windmill.
 I mean, the only time I can’t access books is when I’m waiting for the book that the author is still writing and has not been released yet!
 And this boy, William Kamkwamba of Wimbe, built a full-size windmill which lead to a successful crop being sown just having access to limited resources.